-- iii.
-Other sectors:

-- tobacco,

-- arctic drilling,

-- oil sands.

-- iv.
-Companies involved in controversial weapons: chemical and biological weapons, nuclear weapons outside the Non-Proliferation Treaty, and depleted uranium, in addition to the exclusion required by law of cluster munitions (Oslo Convention, 2008) and antipersonnel mines (Treaty of Ottawa, 1999).

-- v.
-Internationally sanctioned entities pursuant to the lists issued by the OFAC, UN, and EU, as required by law.
+- arctic drilling, - oil sands. - iv.
+Companies involved in controversial weapons: chemical and biological weapons, nuclear weapons outside the Non-Proliferation Treaty, and depleted uranium, in addition to the exclusion required by law of cluster munitions (Oslo Convention, 2008) and antipersonnel mines (Treaty of Ottawa, 1999). - Internationally sanctioned entities pursuant to the lists issued by the OFAC, UN, and EU, as required by law. - vi.

-- vi.
 Sovereign debt instruments issued by countries having not ratified the Paris Climate Agreement.